interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 }
 ```

-`Error` is a response-type message, returned when an error occurs on the
+`Error` is a response-type message, returned when an error occurs on the BTP
-BTP level.
-It is similar to the [ILP Error format], but fields have been
+level.
+It has packet-specific data which resembles the [ILP Error format], but
-trimmed off and new error codes have been written:
+irrelevant fields have been taken off and new error codes have been written:

 #### Error Codes